ChronovaEngineering/navigational-kickboard/README.md

 ## V1 (30 Nov 2023)
 Reads optical flow data from a sensor on the underside of a kickboard to determine if the user is swimming in a straight line.
 If the user is drifting to the left or right, audible and haptic buzzers provide feedback to direct the user back on track.

+The kickboard provides feedback every 5 seconds.

+If the user deviates to the left from a straight line, the left handle will buzz with a high note.
+If they deviate to the right, the right handle will buzz with a low note.
+The greater the deviation, the more times the handle will buzz in a row.

+If they swam in a straight line, both sides will buzz together once with a medium note.

 # What problem are you going to solve?
 Visual impairments can make swimming safely a challenge.
 Swimmers with limited vision want the ability to swim independently in both pool lanes and open-water settings.
 In swimming pools, the main issue is swimming in a straight line to avoid other swimmers.
 For open-water swimming, navigation is the primary concern.